AdrienQuillet/godot-jam-toolkit/README.md

 ## HSceneChanger

-`HSceneChanger` is an autoload utility designed for Godot, which facilitates smooth and visually appealing transitions between scenes.
+`HSceneChanger` is a node utility designed for Godot, which facilitates smooth and visually appealing transitions between scenes.
 It leverages a variety of animation textures and effects to enhance the user experience during scene changes, making transitions seamless and engaging.

 ### Key Features